 With 36 great holes, if you're thinking of taking a special golf trip, TPC Sawgrass should then be on your list.
 So how does it compare to other golf Meccas in terms of price?
 How much does it cost to play golf at TPC Sawgrass -- namely, The Players Stadium Course?

-The green fee for both courses can change dynamically, based on time of year and demand to play the course that day, but you're typically paying top dollar for a facility that sees a lot of play given the price point.
+The green fee for both courses can change dynamically, however, based on time of year and demand to play the course that day.
+You're typically paying top dollar for a facility that sees a lot of play given the price point -- particularly in the weeks after The Players, when the green fee increases to nearly $850.

 Your best bet if you're planning to travel from outside the Ponte Vedra Beach and Jacksonville areas to play TPC Sawgrass, is to buy a package.